Kars1996/template/README.md

 ---

-## Quickstarting using create-kapp
+## Quickstart using create-kapp

 ```bash
 npm i create-kapp@latest -g
 ```

-then run the create-kapp command to initialise this template.
+then run the create-kapp command to initialize this template.

 ```bash
 create-kapp